 The accompanying unaudited interim consolidated financial statements have been prepared in conformity with U.S. generally accepted accounting principles ("U.S. GAAP") for interim financial information as found in the Accounting Standards Codification ("ASC") and Accounting Standards Updates (ASUs") of the Financial Accounting Standards Board ("FASB").
-In the opinion of management, the accompanying unaudited interim consolidated financial statements include all normal and recurring adjustments (which consist primarily of accruals, estimates and assumptions that impact the unaudited interim consolidated financial statements) considered necessary to present fairly the Company's financial position as of March 31, 2024 and its results of operations and cash flows for the three and six months ended March 31, 2024 and 2023.
-The unaudited interim consolidated financial statements and should be read in conjunction with the annual audited consolidated financial statements and related notes of Sonnet as of and for the year ended September 30, 2023 included in the Company's Annual Report on Form 10-K for the fiscal year ended September 30, 2023.
-The results of operations for the interim periods are not necessarily indicative of the results of operations to be expected for the full year.
+In the opinion of management, the accompanying unaudited interim consolidated financial statements include all normal and recurring adjustments (which consist primarily of accruals, estimates and assumptions that impact the unaudited interim consolidated financial statements) considered necessary to present fairly the Company's financial position as of June 30, 2024 and its results of operations and cash flows for the three and nine months ended June 30, 2024 and 2023.
+The unaudited interim consolidated financial statements presented herein do not contain all of the required disclosures under U.S. GAAP for annual financial statements and should be read in conjunction with the annual audited consolidated financial statements and related notes of Sonnet as of and for the year ended September 30, 2023 included in the Company's Annual Report on Form 10-K for the fiscal year ended September 30, 2023.
+The results of operations to be expected for the full year.